The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 You can score a discount by subscribing to a meal plan, so you never have to worry about restocking your food.
 Plus, take 15% off your first order with our special code: DOGTALE15.

 Spot and Tango offers human-grade UnKibble that contains whole meat, veggies, fruits, and seeds that are gently dried at low temperatures.
 Unlike most shelf-stable dog foods, UnKibble does not contain any additives, meat powders, or artificial ingredients.
 You can learn more in our Spot and Tango dog food review.

 For a convenient kibble, you may also want to consider Orijen dry dog and cat food.
-Orijen consists of fresh, raw and dehydrated whole foods and absolutely no meat meals or rendered animal byproducts.
+Orijen consists of fresh, raw, and dehydrated whole foods with no conventional meat meals or rendered animal byproducts.
 All produce is non-GMO food and is directly sourced from local farmers in Kentucky.